Automatically Improving Accuracy for Floating Point Expressions

 Mon 15 Jun Times are displayed in time zone: Tijuana, Baja California change

 Pavel PanchekhaUniversity of Washington, Alex Sanchez-SternUniversity of Washington, James R. WilcoxUniversity of Washington, Zachary TatlockUniversity of Washington, SeattleMedia Attached

-Danfeng ZhangCornell University, Andrew Myers, Dimitrios VytiniotisMicrosoft Research, Cambridge, Simon Peyton JonesMicrosoft Research, CambridgeMedia Attached
+Danfeng ZhangCornell University, Andrew C. Myers, Dimitrios VytiniotisMicrosoft Research, Cambridge, Simon Peyton JonesMicrosoft Research, CambridgeMedia Attached

 |Provably Correct Peephole Optimizations with Alive|

 Nuno P. LopesMicrosoft Research, David MenendezRutgers University, Santosh NagarakatteRutgers University, John RegehrUniversity of UtahPre-print Media Attached